Intellectual reformers have been much maligned in American history because of their solitude.

 Finally, Sinclair wanted to provide pensions for widowers, the elderly, and those who were not physically able to work by using the potentially large pool of tax money.

 This would protect those who were not able to provide for themselves while still allowing the "best impulses" of Californians to take hold of industry, agriculture, and exchange.
+Having studies the EPIC plan and its origins, the question that comes about is how this particular platform differs from Roosevelt's New Deal programs.

 After all, the New Deal created several similar organizations to Sinclair's reform plan.